tewk/interface-types/proposals/interface-types/linking/Explainer.md

   ...
 )
 ```
-Now when `viz.wasm` calls `module.instantiate` to instantiate its imported
+When `viz.wasm` calls `module.instantiate` to instantiate its imported
-`zip.wasm` and `img.wasm` it will need to get `libc.wasm` and `libm.wasm` from
+`zip.wasm` and `img.wasm`, it will need to get `libc.wasm` and `libm.wasm` from
 *somewhere*.
 One option is to embed `libc.wasm` and `libm.wasm` into `viz.wasm`
-as nested modules, but now these shared libraries can't be shared with other
+as nested modules, but now these shared libraries can't be shared with the
-modules in a system that includes `viz.wasm` (which in general, we shouldn't
-assume is the top-level module).
-Thus, `viz.wasm` should probably import
+rest of the modules in the app.
+To share, `viz.wasm` needs to import `libc.wasm`
-`libc.wasm` and `libm.wasm` from "higher up".
-But now we have a design where
+and `libm.wasm` itself.
+But now we have a design where the root module of a
-the root module of a dependency tree ends up importing every single transitive
+dependency tree ends up importing every single transitive dependency!
-dependency!

-What we need to resolve this tension is a mechanism that has qualities of
+To resolve this tension we need a mechanism that has qualities of both module
-both module imports and nested modules: something that allows sharing but
+imports and nested modules: something that allows sharing but stays an
-stays an encapsulated detail, not present in the module type.
+encapsulated detail, not present in the module type.
+The solution is to split

-The solution is to split module imports into two formally-defined cases:
+module imports into two formally-defined cases:
-* **determinate** module imports, which refer to a specific module and could
+* **determinate** module imports, which refer to a specific module; and
-  equivalently be transformed into a nested module; and
 * **indeterminate** module imports, which behave as above: they are explicit
-  arguments supplied by the client.
+  arguments supplied by the client and only required to have a matching module

-Effectively, thus far, *all* module imports have been indeterminate.
-To
-distinguish the two cases we observe that determinate module imports need *some*
-naming scheme to refer to a specific module, and so we can formally define this
-naming scheme as a string pattern, and say that any module import whose string
-matches the pattern is a determinate module import; all the rest are indeterminate.

-The determinate import string *pattern* needs to be defined in a host-independent
-manner, even if the *resolution* is host-defined.
-One good candidate pattern
-would be the HTML-spec-defined [valid URL string], which will allow natural
-integration between Web and JS ecosystems.
+  type.

+We can discriminate the two cases based on whether the import string is a
+[valid URL]; a URL specifies a particular module (via absolute or relative
+path) and is thus determinate.
+An import from any non-URL is indeterminate.

-With this pattern defined, the wasm core spec's [module_instantiate] would change
+Next, the wasm spec's [`module_instantiate`] would be backwards-compatibly
-from having signature:
-* `module_instantiate(store, module, externval*) : (store, moduleinst | error)`
-to having signature:
+extended to:
 * `module_instantiate(store, module, externval*, modulemap?) : (store, moduleinst | error)`
-  * where `modulemap?` is an optional map from URLs to [module]s.

-The host/wasm contract is that, for the given `module` and every module in the
-`modulemap`:
-1. every module has been validated
-2. every definite import string is a key in `modulemap`
-3. there are no definite import cycles
-Given these preconditions, the first thing `module_instantiate` does is to
-perform a "link" step:
-* `link(module, modulemap?) : module`
-which replaces the definite imports of `module` with nested modules
-(recursively replacing the definite imports of the nested modules with
-further-nested modules).
-Assuming the above conditions, this step cannot fail
-and produces a new valid module with no definite imports.

-TODO: it'd be good to show an example

-TODO: mention capability safety

-While the specification would perform naive substitution (replacing module imports
-with nested modules), a host implementation would be trivially enabled and
-expected to reuse module code.
-Alternative, `link` could be written to explicitly
-reuse nested modules by inserting nested modules at a higher point in the module
-tree and adding extra module reference operands to `module.instantiate` calls as
-necessary.
-The benefit of the latter approach is that it would prescribe exactly
-how toolchains like webpack could "pre-`link`" wasm modules at build time, as an
-optimization to reduce the number of files.

-The `link` step effectively changes the module types of its operands, removing
-their determinate module imports.
-Because the `link` step is *always* performed,
-it is therefore valid to simply exclude determinate imports from module types.
-Thus, continuing with the above example, if `zip.wasm` and `img.wasm` use
-determinate imports such as `./libc.wasm` and `./libm.wasm`, then these
-dependencies are successfully kept out of their public interface and `viz.wasm`
-does not have to know they even exist.
+where `modulemap?` is an optional map from URLs to [module]s.
+As a precondition,
+the host must ensure that:
+1. there are no cycles in `modulemap` and
+2. all determinate import strings (URLs) in `module` and the module values of
+   `modulemap` are keys of `modulemap`.

+If a `modulemap` is supplied, the first step of `module_instantiate` will be to
+perform a `module_link` transformation, which has the signature:
+* `module_link(module, modulemap) : module`

+where `module_link` recursively replaces determinate module imports with
+nested modules (using the `modulemap` to supply the replacement) until there are
+no more determinate module imports, starting with the root `module` argument.
+Before a module is substituted for a module import, it is checked to match the
+import's module type.
+Assuming none of these import type checks fail, the
+resulting module is guaranteed to be valid and will then be instantiated as
+normal.

+Since `module_link` is always performed first, and since it removes all
+determinate imports before instantiation, determinate module imports effectively
+cease to be part of the module type.
+Thus, private dependencies can be kept
+encapsulated by importing from URLs.

+During `module_link`, a host implementation would be expected to reuse module
+code whenever a particular URL was used more than once.
+It would also be
+possible to specify an equivalent version of `module_link` that explicitly
+avoids duplication in the new module by hoisting nested modules to a common
+ancestor in the dependency DAG.
+This equivalent transformation could be applied
+by bundling tools (such as webpack) to reduce the number of modules or to
+collapse an entire application down to a single `.wasm` file.

+Finally, to be clear, the resolution of URLs to modules is still host-defined;
+the wasm spec is only extended to specify what happens *after* resolution is
+complete for an entire dependency DAG.
+However, with this addition, it's
+possible for a toolchain to start making some generally-portable assumptions
+about how URLs (particularly relative URLs) work&mdash;enough to start talking
+about addressing our use cases.

 ## Use cases revisited